anonymoose2/reproducible-research_homework/README.md

 **c)** Find the exponent ($\alpha$) and scaling factor ($\beta$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)

 The output of the linear model gave an intercept of exp(7.0748) = 1181.807 which is the β value.
+The slope is given as 1.5152 which is the 𝛼 value.

-The 𝛼 value is The p values for both 𝛼 and β, are low (2.28e-10 and 6.44e-10 respectively), which is statistically significant.
+The p values for both 𝛼 and β, are low (2.28e-10 and 6.44e-10 respectively), which is statistically significant.

 These values are the same as the ones found in Table 2 of the original paper

 **d)** Write the code to reproduce the figure shown below.
 (10 points)